-Gaia House trustee and teacher, Stephen Batchelor, explains the background to our cancellation policy.
+Gaia House teacher and patron, Stephen Batchelor, explains the background to our cancellation policy.

 In order to clarify this policy, I would like to say something about the background against which the decision was made to introduce a non-refundable deposit system.